KomodoPlatform/developer-docs/README.md

 ## Setup:

-> Pre-requisites: nodejs and yarn.
+> Prerequisites: nodejs and yarn.

 * Clone the repository
 * `cd` into the directory `cd komodo-docs-vuepress/`